css-raku/CSS-Properties-raku/README.md

 - properties with default values are omitted

-- multiple component properties are consolidated to compound properties, where possible (e.g. `font-family` and `font-size` are consolidated to `font`).
+- multiple component properties are generally consolidated to container properties (e.g. `font-family: Courier` and `font-size: 12pt` are consolidated to `font: 12pt Courier`).

 - rgb masks are translated to color-names, where possible

 ```
 use CSS::Properties;
 my CSS::Properties $css .= new( :style("background-repeat:repeat; border-style: groove; border-width: 2pt 2pt; color: rgb(255,0,0);") );
-# - 'border-width' and 'border-style' are consolidated to the 'border' compound property
+# - 'border-width' and 'border-style' are consolidated to the 'border' container property
 # - rgb(255,0,0) is mapped to 'red'
 say $css.write;  # "border:2pt groove; color: red;"
 ```